AP Degree // Study in English

 IBA Career also holds various different activities for IBA alumni (i.e. former IBA students).

-Before you embark on an internship you will also be invited to a career day at IBA, to which a range of companies are invited, all of them looking for an intern just like you.
+Before you embark on an internship you will also be invited to a careers day at IBA, to which a range of companies is invited, all of them looking for an intern just like you.

-Both career advice and internships are to help get you fully prepared for your future career.
+Both careers advice and internships are to help get you fully prepared for the business world.

-Students, companies and IBA alike all have a shared responsibility to create good relationships, and to ensure that each party gains some tools and knowledge from the student’s internship within the company.
+Students, companies and IBA alike all have a shared responsibility to create good relationships, and to ensure that each party gains something positive from the student’s internship within the company.
 IBA Career has solid experience of securing an internship placement for every student.